You’re now viewing the Blood Donor website. Visit:

 How do I join Club Red?

-- Select a Club Red coordinator for your school or uni
+- Select a Club Red coordinator for your school

 - One person from your group needs to register and we’ll send you an information pack